INTERPOL-Innovation-Centre/GraphSense-Maltego-transform/README.md

 It needs to be the same path as the pip used above (check by runing ```pip -V``` in terminal).
 If it isn't, try with pip3 instead of pip.
 You may need to reinstall the Prerequisites above once this pip and python path is fixed.
 If you are unsure which python you are using, run "which python3".
 You may use an alias to point to the correct python or pip.
+Another issue you may face is an error in validating SSL certificates.
+In this case, run ```/Applications/Python\ 3.11/Install\ Certificates.command`` to fix the root certificates on your Mac.
+Please refer to: https://stackoverflow.com/a/58525755.